Pattern-preserving optimal control problems with increasing time horizon: Optimal control problems with increasing time horizons

 concluding the proof. \end{proof}

-\begin{rem} Conditions \emph{(a)} and \emph{(b)} in Theorem~\ref{thm:MainTheorem} impose a particular structure on the running cost function $\ell$, besides its non-negativity.
-A sufficient condition for the validity of {\em(b2)} in the case $p<\infty$ is that there exists $\alpha\in L^p(0,\infty)$ such that
+\begin{rem} The assumption of {\em existence of a bounded greedy control strategy}, introduced in Section~\ref{sec:MainResults} (point~\textnormal{(b)}) and used in Theorem~\ref{thm:MainTheorem}, imposes a particular structure on the running cost function $\ell$, besides its non-negativity.
+A sufficient condition for the validity of \textnormal{(b1)} is that there exists $\alpha\in L^p(0,\infty)$ such that

 As a remarkable example, one can consider an arbitrary normal integrand $\ell_1:[0,\infty)\times \R^n\to [0,\infty]$ (possibly including also an additive term $\chi_X(x)$ with $X$ a closed subset of $\R^n$) and a normal convex integrand $\ell_2:[0,\infty)\times \R^m\to [0,\infty]$ such that, if $p\in (1,\infty)$,